Meet the Candidates

 The board recommends this bylaw change.

-2. Do you Approve the process that Board Directors who are MHC members vote to resolve a tie when 2 or more candidates tie for the last vacant Class A position on the board.
+2. Do you Approve the process that Board Directors who are Mountain Health CO-OP members vote to resolve a tie when 2 or more candidates tie for the last vacant Class A position on the board.

 Yes, I approve the new tie resolution procedures.